Voting day is Monday, October 18, 2021. Polls open at 10:00 AM and close at 8:00 PM at the Taber Community Centre (Auditorium).

 Please note that the Local Authorities Election Act requires all municipal candidates to register with the Municipality in which they intend to run before they accept any campaign contributions.
 The registration form that must be completed and filed with the Municipality before raising funds is available in the Candidate's Package.

-The Nomination Period for the 2021 Municipal Elections starting January 1st, 2021 and ends on Nomination Day (September 20th, 2021).
+The Nomination Period for the 2021 Municipal Elections started January 1st, 2021 and ended on Nomination Day (September 20th, 2021).
 If you are considering putting your name forth during the Nomination Period, please contact the Chief Returning Officer to make an appointment for nomination.
 Packages can be picked up at the Town Administration Office or by calling the Chief Returning Officer starting January 4th, 2020.

 Nomination papers may be filed with the Returning Officer prior to September 20th, 2021 by calling and making a scheduled appointment.